fulgur-app/Fulgur/README.md

 Install [cargo-packager](https://github.com/crabnebula-dev/cargo-packager) with `cargo install cargo-packager --locked`.
 It will bundle the app with a nice icon for each platform.

+Install [cargo-about](https://github.com/EmbarkStudios/cargo-about) with `cargo install cargo-about --locked`.
+It will generate the list of third parties licenses when packaging, as per the Apache 2.0 license's terms.

 #### MacOS

 Xcode must be installed (e.g. from the App Store) as well as the Xcode command line tools: `xcode-select –-install`.